API Authentication

 Basic Authentication

 The default method.
-Uses the credentials set at startup.
+Uses the credentials set when ChainLaunch first started — there is no built-in default password.

 Usage